rbms-bsc/DCRMR/_pages/Ppdm/Manufacture-statement.md

 ## 5.29.3 General rule

-<a name="5.29.3.1">5.29.3.1</a> Transcribe the manufacture statement in the form and order in which it is presented in the source, unless instructed otherwise by specific rules.
+<a name="5.29.3.1">5.29.3.1</a> Transcribe the manufacture statement in the form and order in which it is presented in the source, unless instructed otherwise by specific instructions.

 ## 5.29.31 Information covered by labels, etc.